 Among the restaurants, I can suggest the newly open Bogorodo, A Praça for Portuguese fusion cuisine, Mex Factory (you can dine on a Lucha Libre ring) The Burger Factory, and The Therapist LX.

 Every Sunday they host the LX Market with both new and vintage clothes and accessories.
 Until the 25th of July, you can check the newly open Ephemeral Museum of Urban Art, which lives in a few buildings inside the LX Factory complex and house Urban art pieces for Vhils, Bordalo, Banksy, and other street artists.

-The village itself it’s pretty tiny but there many palaces, gardens and historical villas scattered around it: most of them are former monarchy residences in the characteristic Manueline style.
+The village itself it’s pretty tiny but there are many palaces, gardens, and historical villas scattered around it: most of them are former monarchy residences in the characteristic Manueline style.
 Most palaces have extended gardens, with statues, towers, rivers, and creeks.

 Sintra used to be packed with tourists all year round, and the shop and restaurants definitely need some support, so going there now it’s a great win-win situation for your family and the locals. keep scrolling to find a partial selection of the palaces and activities available in the area.

 Palacio de Pena is visible from almost the whole Lisbon Region: it sits on the highest peak of the Sintra Hills, and it can have all different weather throughout the year.
 Check the Palace but take time to explore the Statues Garden.
 Tickets here